ComposableFi/composable/docs/custom-rpcs.md

   Technically, it is possible to define `at` anywhere in the RPC definition, but putting it last for all of them makes the RPCs simpler and more consistent.

-* If this is a preexisting pallet, they are most likely already defined in the type definitions for `crowdloanRewards` (for reasons that don't need to be covered in this document) and can just be moved over to this file.
+* If this is a preexisting pallet, the types for it are most likely already defined in the type definitions for `crowdloanRewards` (for reasons that don't need to be covered in this document) and can just be moved over to this file.

   Even if there are no types to declare, still define an empty object or else everything will explode.

 ### Tests

-Create a folder here: `integration-tests/runtime-tests/src/tests/rpc/pallet-name`
+Create a folder here (if it doesn't already exist): `integration-tests/runtime-tests/test/tests/pallet-name`

-And then within that folder, create a file `rpcPalletName.ts` with the following structure:
+And then within that folder, create a file `rpcPalletNameTests.ts` with the following structure:

 ```typescript
 /* eslint-disable no-trailing-spaces */